Stra-x/OutOfTune/README.md

 Inspired by the original Pytune, OutOfTune registers a rogue device in Entra ID, enrolls it into Intune MDM, and checks the resulting compliance state.

+Only supports Windows devices as this was my main goal, might add additional ones in the future.

 ---

 ## Requirements